 Duotrope is a site that provides links to over 5,400 journals, online, print, or both.
 They also provide a story tracker so that you know exactly where each of your stories is and what stage in the submission/publication process it has reached.
 Current costs are $50 or £35.00 per year, and this is good value for money.
 You can try out the site with a free trial for 7 days.
 It’ll give you time to understand how it works and whether it’s for you.

 The Society of Authors is a site for members of this professional society that supports, advises and helps authors in many different areas of their craft.
 If you’re published, and British, you may be eligible to join.

 This site offers a couple of books writers may find of interest, but it’s best attribute is the readily accessed list of book review websites, which is free.
 If you’re looking for a site that reviews books, this is a great resource.

 A site full of information, help and guidance for writers.
 You’ll find a great deal of useful stuff here and, although there are associated links to sites selling wares of interest to writers, there’s definitely no hard sell here: it’s very much a friendly site.
 Try it.

 Websites of Interest to Readers:

-Goodreads, is a community website entirely devoted to books.
+Goodreads is a community website entirely devoted to books.
 Both readers and writers have their place in this community and there’s a lot of interaction.
-It’s a great place to discover new books, to find like-minded readers, to join discussions about everything to do with books.
+It’s a great place to discover new books, to find like-minded readers, and join discussions about everything to do with books.
 And there are thousands of reviews written by people who actually read books.
 I’ve been a member since August 2010, when I joined as a reader.
-Once I realised that authors could develop a page for their works, I one that allows me to involve readers in my writing.
+Once I realised authors could develop a page for their works, I produced one that allows me to involve readers in my writing.